connctd/giphy-connector/Readme.md

 You can find an example for Mysql in `main.go`.
 To initially create the database layout the connector should be started with the `-migrate` flag on its first run.
 See `run.sh` for an example on how to do this.

+## Contact

+Please use the provided templates for bug reports and feature requests and feel free to contact connctd at info@connctd.com.